jina-ai/clip-as-service/README.md

 ```bash
 bert-serving-start -model_dir /tmp/english_L-12_H-768_A-12/ -num_worker=4
 ```
 This will start a service with four workers, meaning that it can handle up to four **concurrent** requests.
 More concurrent requests will be queued in a load balancer.
-Details can be found in our [FAQ](#q-what-is-the-parallel-processing-model-behind-the-scene) and [the benchmark on number of clients](#speed-wrt-num_client)
+Details can be found in our [FAQ](#q-what-is-the-parallel-processing-model-behind-the-scene) and [the benchmark on number of clients](#speed-wrt-num_client).

 <details>
  <summary>Start a BERT Service in a Docker Container (click to expand)</summary>